TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 2. This [MDN Doc](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) summarizes the entire flex shorthand values as well as introduces some new syntax that hasn't been covered in the previous article.

-3. Watch this interactive Scrim for an alternative explanation and demo of using flex-grow, flex-shrink and flex-basis in a real world scenario:

-<iframe src="https://scrimba.com/learn/flexbox/flex-grow-shrink-basis-flexbox-tutorial-ck6L7fv?embed=odin,mini-header,no-big-play,no-next-up" sandbox="allow-scripts allow-same-origin allow-popups" width="100%" height="400"></iframe>

 </div>

 ### Knowledge check